buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 [Loom](https://www.loom.com/share/2d493d687e5e4172ba9d47eeede64a37)

-**Please watch, as I go over some important stuff (note this video shows this process happening in another project.
+**Please give it a watch as I go over some important stuff (note this video shows this process happening in another project.
 Don't worry - it's the same exact flow)**

 When you compile your smart contract, the compiler spits out a bunch of files needed that lets you interact with the contract.
 You can find these files in the `artifacts` folder located in the root of your Solidity project.

 Our web app relies on the ABI file to know how to communicate with our contract.
-Read about this [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html).
+Read more about it [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html).

 The contents of the ABI file can be found in a fancy JSON file in your hardhat project:

 `artifacts/contracts/MyEpicGame.sol/MyEpicGame.json`

-So, the question becomes: how do we get this JSON file into our frontend?
+So, the question becomes - how do we get this JSON file into our frontend?
 The good 'ol copy / paste method!

 Copy the contents from your `MyEpicGame.json` file and then head to your web app.
 You are going to make a new folder called `utils` under `src`.
 Under `utils` create a file named `MyEpicGame.json`.
 So the full path will look like: `src/utils/MyEpicGame.json`